Update: It is with great sadness that we learned that David Duffield passed away today, 21st February 2016.

 Back in 2001 professional cycling was in a very different place.
 It was an age of innocence, reckless attacks and derring-do.
 The great commentators of the time reflected this era fantastically and after hearing (and meeting) many cycling commentators, we still feel this man was the best.

 Want to get a taste of David Duffield’s unrivalled ability for conveying his immense passion for the sport of cycling?
-Watch this clip of Sean Kelly in the Milan San Remo and you’ll soon understand…
+Watch this clip of Sean Kelly screaming down the descent on his road bike in the Milan San Remo and you’ll soon understand…

-So, if you want to find out about a man that started out setting national tricycle records, worked on most of the major cycle launches in the UK, helped organise Queen’s legendary bicycle photo shoot, once had to do an entire commentary from a hotel phone after breaking down because he put diesel in a petrol car and who was so principled he once turned his back on one of the best hour record attempts of all times because he vehemently disagreed with the changes in the rules then read these great unedited pages dating all the way back to 2001.
+So, if you want to find out about a man that started out setting national tricycle records, worked on most of the major cycle launches in the UK, helped organise Queen’s legendary bicycle photo shoot, once had to do an entire commentary from a hotel phone after breaking down because he put diesel in a petrol car and who was so principled he once turned his back on one of the best hour record attempts of all times, even though it was from British rider Chris Boardman, because he vehemently disagreed with the changes in the rules then read these great unedited pages dating all the way back to 2001.

-Ladies and gentleman, we bring you the unrivalled David Duffield…
+Ladies and gentlemen, we bring you the unrivalled David Duffield…